Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- This year, in eight home games, Houston has hit the over five times.
+- This year, Houston has gone over the total in five of eight games at home.

 - Texans home games this season average 43.8 total points, 1.3 more than this matchup's over/under (42.5).